-A number of education policy experts contribute to the Quick and the Ed, including Education Sector’s policy and communications teams, and K–20 Task Force.
+A number of education policy experts contribute to the Quick and the Ed, including Education Sector at AIR’s policy and communications teams, and others.
 Read about all of our bloggers below.

 |Chad Aldeman is a senior policy analyst at Bellwether Education Partners, a nonprofit organization working to improve educational outcomes for low-income students.
 He joins the Bellwether team after a year-plus at the U.S. Department of Education as a policy adviser in the Office of Planning, Evaluation, and Policy Development, where he worked on teacher policy and secondary schools.
 A few years ago, Aldeman was a popular Q&E blogger as an ES staffer and is once again sharing his thoughtful analysis on the most important K-12 and higher education policy issues.
 Follow Aldeman’s posts here.|

 |Constance (Connie) Clark is a research associate with Education Sector at American Institutes for Research.
 She previously worked at the Council for Aid to Education as a reporting and data analysis program associate, assisting with data collection, editing, and reporting on participating institutions of the Collegiate Learning Assessment.
 Clark focuses on charters schools and choice, and specifically, the impact of choice on school integration.
 Follow Clark’s posts here.|